webcrumbs-community/webcrumbs/README.md

    </a>
   </td>
   <td>
-   <a href="https://www.facebook.com/sharer/sharer.php?u=https%3A//github.com/webcrumbs-community/webcrumbs">Share on Facebook</a><br/>
+   <a href="https://www.facebook.com/sharer/sharer.php?u=https%3A//github.com/webcrumbs-community/webcrumbs" target="_blank">Share on Facebook</a><br/>
-   <a href="https://twitter.com/intent/tweet?text=Just%20starred%20this%20Open%20Source%20repo%20that%20is%20the%20WordPress%20for%20React%20developers.%20Check%20it%20out%20https%3A//github.com/webcrumbs-community/webcrumbs">Share on Twitter</a><br/>
+   <a href="https://twitter.com/intent/tweet?text=Just%20starred%20this%20Open%20Source%20repo%20that%20is%20the%20WordPress%20for%20React%20developers.%20Check%20it%20out%20https%3A//github.com/webcrumbs-community/webcrumbs" target="_blank">Share on Twitter</a><br/>
-   <a href="https://www.linkedin.com/shareArticle?mini=true&url=https%3A//github.com/webcrumbs-community/webcrumbs">Share on LinkedIn</a><br/>
+   <a href="https://www.linkedin.com/shareArticle?mini=true&url=https%3A//github.com/webcrumbs-community/webcrumbs" target="_blank">Share on LinkedIn</a><br/>
+   <a href="https://www.reddit.com/submit?url=https%3A//github.com/webcrumbs-community/webcrumbs&title=Create%20and%20modify%20React%20websites%20and%20applications%20with%20a%20no-code%20interface%20and%20powerful%20plugins,%20enriched%20by%20the%20community.%20%F0%9F%8C%9F%20Star%20to%20support%20our%20work!" target="_blank">Share on Reddit</a><br/>
+   <a href="https://news.ycombinator.com/submitlink?u=https%3A//github.com/webcrumbs-community/webcrumbs&t=Create%20and%20modify%20React%20websites%20and%20applications%20with%20a%20no-code%20interface%20and%20powerful%20plugins,%20enriched%20by%20the%20community." target="_blank">Share on HackerNews</a><br/>
+   <a href="https://toot.kytta.dev/?text=https%3A//github.com/webcrumbs-community/webcrumbs" target="_blank">Share on Mastodon</a><br/>
-   <a href="https://t.me/share/url?url=https%3A//github.com/webcrumbs-community/webcrumbs&text=Just%20starred%20this%20Open%20Source%20repo%20that%20is%20the%20WordPress%20for%20React%20developers.%20Check%20it%20out%20https%3A//github.com/webcrumbs-community/webcrumbs">Send via Telegram</a><br/>
+   <a href="https://t.me/share/url?url=https%3A//github.com/webcrumbs-community/webcrumbs&text=Just%20starred%20this%20Open%20Source%20repo%20that%20is%20the%20WordPress%20for%20React%20developers.%20Check%20it%20out%20https%3A//github.com/webcrumbs-community/webcrumbs" target="_blank">Send via Telegram</a><br/>
-   <a href="https://api.whatsapp.com/send?text=Just%20starred%20this%20repo%20and%20it%20sounds%20promising.%20It's%20WordPress%20for%20React.%20Check%20it%20here%3A%20https%3A%2F%2Fgithub.com%2Fwebcrumbs-community%2Fwebcrumbs">Send via WhatsApp</a><br/>
+   <a href="https://api.whatsapp.com/send?text=Just%20starred%20this%20repo%20and%20it%20sounds%20promising.%20It's%20WordPress%20for%20React.%20Check%20it%20here%3A%20https%3A%2F%2Fgithub.com%2Fwebcrumbs-community%2Fwebcrumbs" target="_blank">Send via WhatsApp</a><br/>
-   <a href="https://pinterest.com/pin/create/button/?url=https%3A//github.com/webcrumbs-community/webcrumbs&media=https%3A//github.com/webcrumbs-community/webcrumbs/blob/main/src/img/meme.png">Pin on Pinterest</a><br/>
+   <a href="https://pinterest.com/pin/create/button/?url=https%3A//github.com/webcrumbs-community/webcrumbs&media=https%3A//github.com/webcrumbs-community/webcrumbs/blob/main/src/img/meme.png" target="_blank">Pin on Pinterest</a><br/>
   </td>
  </tr>
 </table>